-Right by the coast, all rooms of the „Hôtel Suisse“ have a wonderful view of the bay of the angels of Nice.
 The overnight stay and breakfast Saturday to Sunday and the first dinner together are included in the travel price.
-If you arrive early, you can walk from the hotel to the old harbor or explore the narrow alleys and picturesque squares round the flower market on the Cour Saleya in the old town.
+If you arrive early, you can walk from the “Hôtel Windsor” to the Promenade des Anglais or explore the narrow streets and picturesque squares around the flower market on the Cour Saleya in the old town.
 Meeting for the round tour of the town at 6 PM in the hotel hall and then dinner in a cozy restaurant in the old town.

 1st day, Sunday: Nice – Trigance, 58 km

 A morning walk will lead through sleepy Nice into the old town and to the train station.
 You will take the “Chemin de Fer de Povence” towards Haute Provence.
 A calm train ride with pretty views will end in Annot, a sleepy village in the mountains, after an hour and a half.
 After a first detailed explanation of your eBike, the morning’s cycling leg will take you along an artificial lake